-E. Headings.
+F. Headings.
 Titles and headings of paragraphs and sections within this Agreement are provided merely for convenience and shall not be used or relied upon in construing this Agreement or the Parties’ intentions with respect thereto.

-F. Severability.
+G. Severability.
 In the event that any of the provisions, or portions or applications thereof, of this Agreement is finally held to be unenforceable or invalid by any court of competent jurisdiction, that determination shall not affect the enforceability or validity of the remaining portions of this Agreement, and this Agreement shall continue in full force and effect as if it had been executed without the invalid provision; provided, however, if either Party determines, in its sole discretion, that there is a material change in this Agreement by reason thereof, the Parties shall promptly enter into negotiations to replace the unenforceable or invalid provision with a valid and enforceable provision.
 If the Parties are not able to reach an agreement as the result of such negotiations within fourteen (14) days, either Party shall have the right to terminate this Agreement on three (3) days written notice.

-G. Entire Agreement.
+H. Entire Agreement.
 Any exhibits attached to this Agreement are incorporated into this Agreement by reference and made a part of this Agreement as if repeated verbatim in this Agreement.
 This Agreement represents the Parties' final and mutual understanding with respect to its subject matter.
 It replaces and supersedes any prior agreements or understandings, whether written or oral.
 No representations, inducements, promises, or agreements, oral or otherwise, have been relied upon or made by any Party, or anyone on behalf of a Party, that are not fully expressed in this Agreement.
-An agreement, statement, or promise not contained in this Agreement is not valid or binding.

-H. Amendment.
+I. Amendment.
 The standard form of this Agreement may only be modified through the procedure for modifying ERCOT Protocols described in the ERCOT Protocols.
 Any changes to the terms of the standard form of this Agreement shall not take effect until a new Agreement is executed between the Parties.
+A Participant is required to sign such a new Agreement within ten Business Days of its approval by the PUCT.